Following is a list of characters featured in the the Labyrinths of Echo and Chronicles of Echo novel series.

 Disability Superpower: Never sees dreams unless Max is involved and therefore has no capacity for True Magic.
 According to True Magic experts, this is what makes Kofa extremely competent at Plain Magic.

-Involuntary Shapeshifter and Voluntary Shapeshifting in one: Humkha Yokh, one of the seven founding masters of the Order of the Seven-Leaf, enchanted his only son to improve Kofa's character and appetite.
+Involuntary Shapeshifter and Voluntary Shapeshifting in one: Khumkha Yokh, one of the seven founding masters of the Order of the Seven-Leaf, enchanted his only son to improve Kofa's character and appetite.
 The resulting sir Kofa Yokh in Echo is in his default appearance an elder, wise, patient and jolly gentleman of somewhat round proportions.
-If sir Kofa leaves the vicinity of Echo, Humkha's enchantment fades and the world is treated to the original Kofa Yokh, whom Max described as a "Lord of the British Empire ... arriving at an Arabian royal court".
+If sir Kofa leaves the vicinity of Echo, Khumkha's enchantment fades and the world is treated to the original Kofa Yokh, whom Max described as a "Lord of the British Empire ... arriving at an Arabian royal court".
 The aptitude at shapeshifting seems to be hereditary, as sir Kofa can change his own and others' appearances at will, although the out-of-Echo Kofa dislikes doing so.

 Merlin and Nimue: He and Lady Kekki Tuotli end up an a relationship, both professional and personal.
 It goes surprisingly well.